y3owk1n/base16-pro-max.nvim/README.md

 - Test with real plugin usage scenarios
 - Update documentation for new features
 - Write clear commit messages

-### Pull Request Process

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with proper testing
-4. Update documentation if needed
-5. Submit pull request with description
-6. Respond to review feedback

 ### Areas for Contribution